 Average Cost Per Week:

-Please visit our website for current pricing information.
+See above camps listed or visit our website for more information.

 Camp Activities: Academics, Active Learning Games, Aquatic Activities, Marine Science, Nature & Environmental Studies